Effective dynamics of microorganisms that interact with their own trail

 diverges for $\Omega\tau\to2$ confirming our expectation that the trail-mediated self-interaction reduces orientational persistence.
 The two diffusive regimes are joined by an intermediate, superdiffusive regime.
 Note that the crossover time to the asymptotic diffusive regime diverges as $\Omega\tau\to2$.
 Close to the limiting value $\Omega\tau = 2$, the crossover is given by the super-ballistic law $\delta\varphi^2(t) = 6D_r^0\tau(t/\tau)^3$ for $\tau \ll t \ll \tau/(1 - \Omega\tau/2)$.
 For a fast effective turning rate $\Omega > D_r^0$, the intrinsic noise combines a diffusive ($\propto t^{1/2}$) excursion with the ballistic ($\propto t$) reorientation due to the self-interaction, leading to $\delta\varphi(t) \propto t^{3/2}$ until later times where the stochastic character of the self-interaction becomes important and turns the behavior back to diffusion.

-The translational \textsc{MSD} $\delta r^2(t)$ always starts ballistically, $\delta r^2(t) = v_0^2t^2$ for $t \ll \tau$ and crosses over to diffusive behaviour $\delta r^2(t) = 4Dt$ for long times $t\to\infty$ (cf.~Fig.~\ref{fig:2}b).
+The translational \textsc{MSD} $\delta r^2(t)$ always starts ballistically, $\delta r^2(t) = v_0^2t^2$ for $t \ll \tau$ and crosses over to diffusive behavior $\delta r^2(t) = 4Dt$ for long times $t\to\infty$ (cf.~Fig.~\ref{fig:2}b).
+The crossover time, $t^*$ will be determined implicitly by $\delta\varphi^2(t^*) \sim 1$.
 For the location of the crossover and the dependence of the translational diffusivity on the control parameters, we have to consider a number of different regimes.

-\paragraph{Short Persistence Regime.---} When $(D_r^0\tau)^{-1} < 1 + \Omega\tau/2$, the crossover happens around $\Omega t \sim \sqrt{1 + 2\Omega/D_r^0} - 1$ and the asymptotic diffusivity
+\paragraph*{Short Persistence Regime.---} When $(D_r^0\tau)^{-1} < 1 + \Omega\tau/2$, the crossover happens around $\Omega t \sim \sqrt{1 + 2\Omega/D_r^0} - 1$ and the asymptotic diffusivity

 is a function of the ratio $D_r^0/\Omega$ alone.